• Skip to main content

 EAs can give you tax guidance in your dealings with the IRS, and they can represent you in certain situations—collections, appeals, and audits.
 However, EAs also cannot represent you in legal matters or give you legal guidance.

-How to DIY Common Tax Situations
+How to DIY Common Situations – And When to Get Help

 • Amended tax returns: If you need to correct a mistake on your submitted tax return, you can file an amendment.
 You have three years to file an amended return from filing your original—or two years from when you paid the tax, whichever is later—to claim a refund.
 You’ll file Form 1040-X, Amended U.S. Individual Income Tax Return, and you can usually file it electronically.
-Note that you’ll need to submit everything that you submitted with your original, even if all documents don’t have changes.

 • Offers in compromise (OICs): An OIC allows you to settle your tax debt with the IRS.
 In some cases, it’s pretty simple to submit your financial information along with an offer, which is what you are showing the IRS you can afford to pay.
-The IRS will grant the OIC if what you provided is all they can reasonably expect to collect from you.
+The IRS will grant the OIC if what you offered is all they can reasonably expect to collect from you.

 • Partial payment installment agreements (PPIAs): This is a special arrangement with the IRS wherein you pay what you can throughout the agreement period, and then once it’s over, you don’t pay the rest of what you owe.
 You may qualify if: